 Logistics Projects Consultant

-Logistics Projects Consultant £competitive salary available + car allowance M40 Corridor MVP’s client is one of the UK’s leading supply chain and logistics consultancies.
+Flexible base - UK travel required MVP’s client is one of the UK’s leading supply chain and logistics consultancies.
 With an excellent reputation and a strong client list, they are experiencing huge demand for their expertise and solutions across warehouse design and re-configuration, inventory management, supply chain planning, strategic transport planning and optimization of existing processes.
 They’re now looking to add to their existing team by appointing a Logistics Projects Consultant, who will be responsible for liaising with clients and internally with the consulting team to progress projects and produce the required deliverables.
-Experience and skills required – you will need: A strong academic background, with a degree in a related discipline – eg Logistics, Engineering, Business Studies Previous experience of logistics operations – this may be from a third-party logistics business, in own account operations, or in a role coordinating third-party providers Strong numeracy skills and a good level of MS Excel and other MS Office solutions Excellent organizational skills Able to manage stakeholders effectively, both internally and externally Able to write business reports and presentations Well developed, naturally strong verbal and written communication skills This is an excellent opportunity to join this exciting organization in a role that will be challenging and rewarding for the successful candidate, with associated opportunities to progress.
+Experience and skills required - you will need: A strong academic background, with a degree in a related discipline - eg Logistics, Engineering, Business Studies Previous experience of logistics operations - this may be from a retail logistics, third-party logistics business, in own account operations, consultancy or in a role coordinating third-party providers Strong numeracy skills and a good level of MS Excel and other MS Office solutions Excellent organizational skills Able to manage stakeholders effectively, both internally and externally Able to write business reports and presentations Well developed, naturally strong verbal and written communication skills Full, clean driving license and ability to travel within the UK This is an excellent opportunity to join this exciting organization in a role that will be challenging and rewarding for the successful candidate, with associated opportunities to progress.

 Tips for a successful interview